cube-drone/rt0/players-guide/src/player/generated/magician.md

 _Corruption Upgrade: Saw In Half_

-* You may not place a card on Rabbit Out of a Hat if it matches the suit of the card already on Rabbit Out of a Hat.
+* In order to activate Rabbit Out of a Hat, one card of each suit must be played.
-* The suit of Major Arcana cards is "Major".
+* The suit of Major Arcana cards is "Major" and also must be included.
 * Cards sitting on Rabbit Out of a Hat remain there.
 * While there are any cards on Rabbit Out of a Hat, you cannot play cards on Unarmed Strike or Defend.
 * When all five cards (one from each suit) are present: